Richardinho/react-hero-app-with-routing/README.md

 There are things called *secondary routes* as well.
 Secondary routes are independent of primary routes and can be active at the same time.
-They too are rendered into outlets, but these outlets are *named outlets*.
+They too are rendered into outlets, but these outlets are called *named outlets*.

 Secondary routes are represented in the URL using a special syntax: